ifmeo-hamburg/seaocn/_sources/assignment/assignment-1-feedback.md

 - Methods: Justify choices and with enough information for me to see that the reasoning was clear to the author.
 This included choices about binning and about reference levels.

-- Results: The best examples used their key 1--3 figures to demonstrate a quantitative result, rather than only plotting the data.
+- Results: The best examples used their key 1--3 figures to demonstrate a quantitative result, rather than only plotting the data (i.e., a derived quantity, not just time series).
+The choice of derived quantity is important--what calculation will demonstrate your result most clearly?
 Plotting the data well is a solid and necessary start; quantifying what you want the reader to see is necessary to get the highest marks.
 Also, explaining in written form what the main results figures show is important; don't simply let the figures speak for themselves.

 - Conclusions: Draw conclusions.
 Don't leave the reader to draw their own.
 Be bold and make a claim.
 (As long as it was backed up by evidence in the results section that you can point at.)